smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 }
 ```

-As you can see, `VRFConsumerBase` needs to know the address of the vrfCoordinator, and the address of the LINK token.
-For Kovan testnet network, they are:
+As you can see, the `VRFConsumerBase` constructor requires both the VRF Coordinator address and the LINK token address.
+For the Kovan test network, use the following values:

-- Chainlink VRF Coordinator address: 0xdD3782915140c8f3b190B5D67eAc6dc5760C46E9
+- VRF Coordinator address: 0xdD3782915140c8f3b190B5D67eAc6dc5760C46E9
 - LINK token address:                0xa36085F69e2889c224210F603D836748e7dC0088

 You can find the addresses for other networks in the [VRF contracts](../vrf-contracts/) page.